Federated Configuration

 Prerequisites

-To successfully follow this guide, you will need to have Gloo Edge Federation deployed on an admin cluster and a registered cluster to target for configuration.
-We recommend that you follow the Gloo Edge Federation installation guide and Cluster Registration guide to prepare for this guide if you haven’t already done so.
+To successfully follow this guide, you need to have Gloo Edge Federation deployed on an admin cluster and a registered cluster to use for your configuration.
+For instructions, follow the Gloo Edge Federation installation guide and cluster registration guide.

 Create the Federated Resources